-Each person should record all data in its notebook.
 Be careful to save your data and analyses.
 Your computer may "eat your data" or have other malevolent effects no more than once during the semester without late penalty.

 The lab reports will be graded on a numerical scale, as given below for course grades.
-Twenty points of the grade are based on the accuracy and precision of your data.
+Twenty points of the grade is based on the accuracy and precision of your data.
 Eighty points are given for the analysis and presentation of the data.
 The Sakai site has detailed information about the lab reports.